Kingston Giving

 Overview

 Kingston Giving (charity number 1190241) was registered on 3 July 2020 to address local need in the Royal Borough of Kingston upon Thames.
-With annual expenditure of £151,528 (year ending March 2024), the organization has become a vital part of the London Funders movement, supporting local charities and volunteer organizations that tackle inequalities across Kingston.
-The foundation awarded 52 grants to local charitable organizations in the most recent 12-month period, benefiting over 54,000 local people.
+The organisation has become a vital part of the London Funders movement, supporting local charities and volunteer organisations that tackle inequalities across Kingston.
 Their vision is clear: “a resilient community where everyone has the opportunity to thrive.”
-Kingston Giving has secured continuation funding for a fifth year from City Bridge Foundation's Bridging Divides grant, demonstrating their sustained impact.
-The organization is currently preparing to launch innovative Catalyst Grants designed to empower individuals to create meaningful positive changes in their lives.
+The organisation supports charitable organisations working in the Royal Borough of Kingston upon Thames through its small grants programme.

 Funding Priorities